 - Foster youth on probation or parole, or released from juvenile correctional facilities

 Tamera is a 19-year-old former foster youth who aged out of foster care in San Antonio.
-BCFS-San Antonio helped her get into San Antonio College, get tuition assistance, register for classes and buy text books.
-They're also teaching her financial responsibility and helping her get an apartment close to campus.
-Tamara says, "no matter how difficult the job, BCFS has helped me get it done!
-I love you guys!"
+BCFS Health and Human Services-San Antonio helped her get into San Antonio College, get tuition assistance, register for classes and buy textbooks.
+They’re also teaching her financial responsibility and helping her get an apartment close to campus.
+Tamara says, “no matter how difficult the job, BCFS Health and Human Services has helped me get it done!
+I love you guys!”

 - One-on-one individualized assistance